Protecting Victims Rights: What to do After a Car Accident

 1. Make Sure You Get the Right Information from the Responsible Driver

 After an accident, it’s one of the more important steps to get the necessary information from the responsible driver.
-In terms of determining liability and negligence, the other party must be contacted by your lawyer and insurance company.
+In terms of determining liability and negligence, the other party must be contacted by your lawyer and the insurance company.

 Getting the right information is something that is necessary when it comes to filing a lawsuit to seek compensation after an accident.
 When you speak with the responsible party, or other individuals such as witnesses, you want to make sure you get the following information: